vetri02/NarrateIt/README.md

 4. Click the play button to synthesize speech from the extracted text.
 5. Use the playback controls to pause, resume, or stop the audio playback.

+## Voice Cloning

+NarrateIt supports voice cloning, allowing you to create personalized text-to-speech voices:

+1. Go to Settings by clicking the gear icon in the top-right corner.
+2. In the Voice Settings section, click "Clone New Voice".
+3. Enter a name for your cloned voice.
+4. Read the provided text snippet when prompted to record your voice.
+5. Click "Clone Voice" to send the recording to ElevenLabs for processing.
+6. Once cloned, your new voice will appear in the list of available voices.
+7. Select your cloned voice as the default voice for text-to-speech synthesis.

 ## Configuration

 You can customize the following settings in the application: